james-chapmanhhlg/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the importance of designing user-friendly and intuitive software, as well as the ongoing challenge of anticipating and accounting for human error.
 It also reminds us that programming is not just about writing code, but also about understanding the needs and limitations of the people who will be using our programs.

+# 2023-11-23
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the ongoing challenge that programmers face in creating software that is both robust and user-friendly.
+As technology advances and more people gain access to it, the potential for user error grows.
+Programmers must constantly strive to anticipate and accommodate the needs and limitations of their users, while also dealing with the ever-evolving landscape of hardware, software, and security threats.
+It's a never-ending battle, but one that drives innovation and progress in the field of software engineering.